-Welcome to the Smart and ZerO-Carbon Energy Analytics and Research (SOAR) Lab at the University of Houston.
+Welcome to the Smart and ZerO-Emission Energy Analytics and Research (SOAR) Lab at the University of Houston.
 This Lab is directed by Dr. Jian (Jason) Shi at the University of Houston.
 SOAR was founded in 2018.
 SOAR is a member of the Power Electronics, Microgrids & Subsea Electrical Systems Center (PEMSEC) at UH.

 Modern energy systems are being reshaped by three converging pressures: